Ballasalla: Amenities and events

 The village has a pub, various shops, and a post office.
 A modern office development, Portland Court, occupies the former railway goods yard.
 This was sold off in 1985 for redevelopment, and the new station lies on the opposite side of the tracks.

 Ballasalla is the site of the mediaeval Monks' Bridge over the Silverburn river, which leads to the Manx National Heritage site of Rushen Abbey.
 This forms part of the Story Of Mann set of attractions established in 1989 and now part of an island-wide series of attractions.
 The abbey was extensively redeveloped as a heritage site in 1996 and again as an interactive museum in 2000.

 Also near the village is the Silverdale Glen, set amongst woodland.
 The recreation site consists of a small boating lake, café, sprawling playing fields and playground including a Victorian water-powered carousel.
 A wooded footpath alongside the Silverburn river runs between Rushen Abbey, the Monks' Bridge, and Silverdale Glen.

 In a small hamlet above the village the eponymous St Mark's Fair is held annually on the third Saturday in July.

 The Millennium Way long distance footpath, opened in 1979, which begins at Castle Rushen and heads north towards Ramsey, runs through the village alongside the banks of the river, leading to Poulsom Park in Castletown to the south, and to St. Mark's above the village to the north.

 Sport

 Malew football club play their home games at the Malew Football Ground, Clagh Vane and Ronaldsway play their home games at the Ronaldsway Aircraft Factory Fields.
 Both clubs compete in the Isle of Man Football League.

 Residents' association

 The village has an active residents' association, Ballasalla and District Residents Association (BADRA).

-Since 2010 the village has had a very popular Community Partnership set up with the involvement of the Isle of Man Government, outside agencies and local residents, with Graham Cregeen, now an MHK for Arbory, Castletown & Malew, as Chairman.
+Since 2010 the village has had a very popular Community Partnership set up with the involvement of the Isle of Man Government, outside agencies and local residents, with Graham Cregeen, a former Member of the House of Keys (MHK) for Arbory, Castletown & Malew, as Chairman.